Hardware Troubleshooting Notes

-- If DVD video disk is not played in DVD drive, then install the DVD playing software such as power DVD, Win DVD.
+- If DVD video disk is not played in the DVD drive, then install the DVD playing software such as Power DVD, Win DVD.

 - If the video is not clear, then install the latest DirectX software such as DirectX 9.0c.